 Individuals who are self-employed or own a small business can receive dedicated and comprehensive services for around $120.
-You can even solicit advice from a CPA or enrolled agent if you have any questions.

 You Need A Budget (YNAB), as the name suggests, helps you create a budget to achieve your financial goals.
 You’ll be able to see your accounts in real time when you link them, either automatically or manually.
 YNAB also offers customizable reporting and goal-tracking features.